 Detailed Background & Experiences

-I am in my fifth year as Principal of Visitacion Valley Middle School in SFUSD.
+I am in my fifth year as Principal of a middle school in San Francisco.
 I bring fifteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
 I have extensive experience working in Title 1 schools serving low-income, immigrant, students of color.

 I continued my education through the Urban Teacher Training Collaborative and received my Master’s in Teaching from Tufts University, in Boston.
 I then returned to teach High School Spanish in Oakland.
 After becoming a lead teacher, with Envision Schools, I returned to pursue an Administrator’s Credential through the UC Berkeley PLI program.
 There I conducted my Leadership Action Research Project on the effects of Culturally Relevant Curricula in a small urban high school.

-I later returned to SFUSD, as a high school Assistant Principal at the Academy San Francisco, before becoming the Principal of Visitacion Valley Middle School.
-At VVMS, I introduced a vision focused on Love, Literacy, and Liberation.
-There I have worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
+I later returned to San Francisco, as a high school Assistant Principal, before becoming the Principal of a middle school.
+There, I introduced a vision focused on Love, Literacy, and Liberation.
+I have worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
 During my tenure, I worked to bring in a focus on culturally responsive teaching, project-based learning, and trauma-sensitive practices.
 I also worked to redesign our master/bell schedule.

-In addition to leading school transformation at VVMS, I was a member of the steering committee of the SFUSD Superintendent’s Leadership Fellows, an enclave of Social Justice leaders in the SFUSD.
-Through the Fellows, I helped to design leadership development for administrators in SFUSD.
-I have led EdTalks, Learning Academies, Workshops, and Professional Development.
+In addition to leading school transformation at my school, I was a member of the coordinating committee of an enclave of Social Justice leaders in San Francisco.
+I have been able to design leadership development for administrators in San Francisco.
+I have led various workshops, and professional development.
 These experiences provide me with keen insight into effective tools for school transformation and leadership support.